|ChrisOLeary.com > BUY > Pitching > Mark Prior Was Not A Fluke|

 As long as people like Will Carroll and other Tom House apologists keep pushing the narrative that there was nothing wrong with Mark Prior's pitching mechanics, that Mark Prior was just a victim of a fluke collision on the basepaths, and continue to ignore the science behind the Inverted W, coaches and parents will continue to regard as valid, and teach, the pitching mechanics that ruined the arms of Mark Prior, Anthony Reyes, and the countless young pitchers who decided to copy Mark Prior's (supposedly) perfect pitching mechanics.

-I know it's hard for people to admit that they were wrong, but young pitchers deserve better.
+I know it's hard for people to admit that they were wrong, but young pitchers, and the game of baseball, deserve better.

 For a deeper understanding of Mark Prior's pitching mechanics, and what was wrong with them, you should read these articles...